Logo Voyage

 You can check the original Wikivoyage article Here

 Sea to Sea (Hebrew ים אל ים) is a hiking trail in Israel, running from the Mediterranean Sea to the Sea of Galilee.
-It's usually a three- or four-day trip, and a pleasant way to experience the Upper Galilee.
+It is usually a three- or four-day trip, and a pleasant way to experience the Upper Galilee.
+Most hikers walk it west to east, and many carry a small bottle of water from one sea to pour into the other at the end.
+Another tradition is to swim, or at least dunk your head, in both seas.

 Prepare